ARMmbed/mbed-os-5-docs/docs/contributing/cmsis-rtos.md

 ##### Notes

-For all toolchains, mbed OS uses `irq_cm0.s` for both M0 and M0P cores.
+For all toolchains, Mbed OS uses `irq_cm0.s` for both M0 and M0P cores.